Kiss You (One Direction song): Background and release

 "Kiss You" was written by Kristoffer Fogelmark, Kristian Lundin, Albin Nedler, Savan Kotecha, Shellback, and its producers, Carl Falk and Rami Yacoub.
 Falk, Kotecha, and Yacoub had collaboratively composed One Direction's previous hit singles, "What Makes You Beautiful", "One Thing", and "Live While We're Young".
 In April 2012, The Independent reported that Simon Cowell, the group's manager, had challenged prominent songwriters to compete for space on One Direction's second album.
 Falk said, "It's important to get their personalities on the music."
 In addition, the article reported that Syco Records was working on candidates that included Max Martin and Lundin.

 "Kiss You" was chosen as the second US single and third international from their second studio album, Take Me Home.
 Liam Payne, a group member, in a November 2012 interview with MTV News, explained why they chose "Kiss You" as the album's second single in the US.
 Payne was quoted as saying: "With the album, that's the first one that we listened to and we were like, 'Yeah, we love this song'".
-According to a MTV News article, the number was released digitally in the United States on 17 November 2012.
+According to an MTV News article, the number was released digitally in the United States on 17 November 2012.
 By 18 January 2013, the song had not been officially promoted to US radio stations.
 The track, however, was released by Sony Music Entertainment on 8 February 2013, as the record's second single in Germany.